 What is the LOC Method?

-The LOC system consists of three products: liquid, an oil of your choosing, and cream that works together to ensure that your hair is moisturized and stays moisturized until your next wash day.
+The LOC method consists of three products: liquid, an oil of your choosing, and cream that works together to ensure that your moisture is locked in until your next wash day.

 The liquid opens up the hair cuticles to allow the moisture to enter your hair strands.
 Once your cuticles are open, the oil is able to penetrate your hair shafts.
 This enables hair to become softer and shiner while aiding in moisture retention.

-Lastly, the cream adds another layer of the hair that keeps the moisture in for a longer period of time, so you won’t have to do the LOC every day.
+Lastly, the cream locks in the moisture of the oil so your hair will be moisturized for a longer period of time, so you won’t have to do the LOC method every day.

 The LOC method can be done at night or in the morning, depending on what you prefer.
 If you do it at night, your hair will not be as oily in the morning if walking around with oily hair concerns you.